ryanphuang/e8/readme.md

 - Ideally, all the modules and interfaces could be easily reused, since they would likely be small, and hence easy for human to read, understand, modify and maintain.

+**TODO**

+- Refactor the instruction assembly parsing and formatting into a separate package.
+- Multi-section support in assembly.
+- Const immediates support in assembly.
+- Data section support in assembly.